hsuonsivu/hsupublic/3d-models/README.md

 ### batterybarcover.scad

-Covers li-ion battery pack terminal covers connected with bars.
+Covers li-ion between battery connector bars.
 Small openings can be snapped off to provide holes for BMS cables.
+Supports two types of battery bars.

 ![3 battery bar covers in openscad](batterybarcover.png)
 ![Photo of battery bar covers installed in a battery pack](batterybarcoverphoto.jpg)